AFRICA

 48) How and when will details about the merger be published?

 Unlike in other jurisdictions, the notification of a merger/the initiation of phase I proceedings is not made public in Switzerland.
-However, the initiation of Phase II proceedings is made public in both the Official Journal and a press release.
+However, the initiation of phase II proceedings is made public in the Swiss Official Gazette of Commerce (SOGC), the Federal Gazette and by a press release.
 In addition, ComCo publishes a redacted version of all its clearance and prohibition decisions.
 Exceptionally, ComCo also publishes a press release when it clears a merger in phase I (e.g., if the transaction has attracted widespread public attention).
-In case of a Phase II decision, a press release is published in any case.
+In case of a phase II decision, a press release is published in any case.

 49) Access to the file for the merging parties and third parties